Distributed Computing by Mobile Robots: Uniform Circle Formation

 Finally, assume that $\mathcal A=\{r_0,r_1\}$.
 If $r_0$ and $r_1$ are not companions, then by Lemma~\ref{l:cyclic} $r_3$ and $r_4$ are.
 Hence the slope of the edge of the supporting polygon through $r_3$ and $r_4$ is fixed, which implies that also the slopes of the edges through $r_2$ and $r_5$ are fixed.
 Hence, by Observation~\ref{o:3sides}, the whole supporting polygon is fixed, which means that at most one configuration $C$ of the robots can be \PR, due to Lemma~\ref{l:coradial}.
 Taking $C$ as a set of critical points suffices for all \PR configurations in which $r_0$ and $r_1$ are not companions, due to Theorem~\ref{t:cautious1}.

 In the following, we will assume that $r_0$ and $r_1$ are companions.
 Suppose first that procedure {\sc Move All to SEC} is being executed, and hence $r_0$ and $r_1$ are moving toward SEC.
 By Lemma~\ref{l:cyclic}, $r_2$ and $r_3$ are companions, and they determine the slope of one edge of the supporting polygon.
 Therefore, the slope of the edge containing $r_0$ and $r_1$ is also fixed.
-Let $x$ be the center of the SED, and let us consider the two rays from $x$ through $r_0(0)$ and $r_1(0)$, respectively.
+Let $x$ be the center of SED, and let us consider the two rays from $x$ through $r_0(0)$ and $r_1(0)$, respectively.
 Let $f_0$ and $f_1$ be, respectively, the points at which these two rays intersect SEC.
 As $r_0$ and $r_1$ move radially between $x$ and SEC, they can conceivably form infinitely many \PR configurations.
-However, the positions of $r_0$ on the segment $xf_0$ that could give rise to \PR configurations form a closed interval $aa'$, with $a$ closest to $x$ (we assume this interval to be non-empty, otherwise we may take $C'=\varnothing$ as a set of critical points).
-Similarly, the positions of $r_1$ on $xf_1$ giving rise to \PR configurations determine a closed interval $bb'$, with $b$ closest to $x$.
-Moreover, the line $\ell$ through $a$ and $b$ and the line $\ell'$ through $a'$ and $b'$ are parallel, because the slope of the edge of the supporting polygon containing $r_0$ and $r_1$ is fixed.
+However, due to Lemma~\ref{l:homot}, the positions of $r_0$ on the segment $xf_0$ that could give rise to \PR configurations form a closed interval $aa'$, with $a$ closest to $x$ (we assume this interval to be non-empty, otherwise we may take $C'=\varnothing$ as a set of critical points).
+Similarly, the positions of $r_1$ on $xf_1$ giving rise to \PR configurations determine a closed interval $bb'$, with $b$ closest to $x$.\footnote{The proof of Lemma~\ref{l:homot} also provides a way of constructing such intervals with a compass and a straightedge, and hence by algebraic functions.} Moreover, the line $\ell$ through $a$ and $b$ and the line $\ell'$ through $a'$ and $b'$ are parallel, because the slope of the edge of the supporting polygon containing $r_0$ and $r_1$ is fixed.